I’ve been obsessed with the intersection of career and family for as long as I can remember.

-I am devoted to helping talented and caring women find the time and energy for meaningful work and deep connections–two critical ingredients that bring us lasting and authentic happiness.
+And, I started Life Junctions because I wanted to help smart and caring women find the time and energy for meaningful work and deep connections–two critical ingredients that bring us lasting and authentic happiness.

 I do this through…